Hi! You've reached our website for customers based outside of the United States.

 Bitcoin was created in 2009 as the first decentralized currency to run on Blockchain technology.

-First mentioned in a white paper that was published by someone with the pen name Satoshi Nakamoto, Bitcoin promised the ability to conduct government-free transactions, relying on digital signatures and digital coins instead of on centralized government-issued fiat currencies.
+First mentioned in a white paper that was published by someone with the pen name Satoshi Nakamoto, Bitcoin promised the ability to conduct government-free transactions, relying on digital signatures and digital coins instead of on centralized government-issued fiat currencies like the Euro and the US dollar among other Forex pairs.
 All transactions were kept on a ledger which can be publicly accessed, ensuring transparency.

-Miners, the individuals who volunteer their personal computing power to the network to keep it running, are paid for in Bitcoin and have a say in new protocols that are adapted to the blockchain network.
-This allows them to work as a type of central bank, looking out for the best interest of the digital coin as a collective.
+Crypto Miners, the individuals who volunteer their personal computing power to the network to keep it running, are paid for in Bitcoin and have a say in new protocols that are adapted to the blockchain network.
+This allows them to work as a type of central bank, looking out for the best interest of the digital coin as a collective., this is similar to the role central banks like the ECB and FOMC have in determining the status of fiat currencies.

 Bitcoin’s decentralized and blockchain protocols require all nodes to verify a transaction.
 Since these computers are spread across the globe and run by various individuals, it is considered very difficult to hack or corrupt.